 Background: The firm was hacked by a cypto-locker virus attack.
 This was a second attack after paying the first ransom.

 Outcome: First Party Hacker Damage $18,170; cyber extortion costs of paying ransom $5,200; and business interruption costs $167,000.
 The total claim amount was $190,370

 This claims data was provided by Fenton Green.

 Cyber liability insurance for members

-CPA Australia’s preferred underwriter and broker, QBE Insurance (Australia) Ltd, and Fenton Green & co offer cyber liability insurance to transfer this liability and assist with claims management.
+CPA Australia’s preferred underwriter and broker, QBE Insurance (Australia) Ltd, and Fenton Green & co offer cyber liability insurance for members based in Australia to transfer this liability and assist with claims management.